orchest/orchest/docs/source/fundamentals/jobs.md

 New job dialog.
 ```

-To inspect the result of your job; click on the job you just created, choose a specific pipeline run
+To inspect the result of your job; click on the job you just created, choose a specific Pipeline run
 (the one you want to inspect) and click on _View pipeline_.
-The pipeline is now opened in
+The Pipeline is now opened in
 {term}`read-only mode` giving you the opportunity to check the logs or to open the
 HTML version of you notebooks.